randerzander/randerzander.github.io/posts/why-phoenix.md

 ## In Summary

 Phoenix is a speed booster for HBase application development with mature, familiar interfaces and abstractions.
+If you're using HBase, you should probably also be using Phoenix.